-Panitza Library maintains a comprehensive collection of e-books that are available to AUBG faculty, students and staff.
-Currently, we subscribe to 2 specifically designed for academic libraries collections from leading companies – ProQuest and EBSCO.
+Panitza Library maintains a comprehensive collection of e-books that are available to AUBG faculty, students, and staff.
+Currently, we are subscribed to two collections, specifically designed for academic libraries, provided by the leading companies ProQuest and EBSCO.

-Once on the Ebrary webpage, look at the top-right corner of the screen and click Sign In.
-You will be asked to enter username and password.
+Once on the Ebook Central webpage look at the top-right corner of the screen and click on the Sign In button.
+You will be asked to enter your personal credentials.

-Note – all special punctuation or spaces have to be removed.
+Note – all spaces have to be removed.

 Once you’re signed in, you will be able to:

-Note, most personal preference info (such as citation choice and language) is stored as a “cookie” on the computer itself.
-The bookshelf is accessible from any computer.
+Note, most personal preference information (such as citation choice and language) is stored as a “cookie” on the computer itself.

-If you are experiencing any access problems or have general questions on Ebrary, please contact us at firstname.lastname@example.org, or phone ext.
-340.
+If you experience any access problems or have additional questions about ProQuest Ebook Central, please contact Gergana Atanasova.

-EBSCO’s eBook Academic Collection includes more than 130,000 multidisciplinary eBook titles representing a broad range of academic subject matter, ensuring that you’ll have access to information relevant to your research needs, all with a user-friendly search experience and simple download process.
+EBSCO’s eBook Academic Collection includes more than 130,000 multidisciplinary eBook titles representing a broad range of academic subject content.
+You will be provided with access to information relevant to your research needs.
+This collection offers user-friendly search experience and simple download process.
 Subjects include: